adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes4.md

 ### Syntax for passing parameters
 - Positional - pass the parameter in the order that it is declared e.g. `procedure (3, 'True', 45.0)`.
 - Named - pass the parameter with the name associated with it; one may not follow order e.g. `procedure(p_1=>3, p_3=>45.0, p_2 => 'True')`.
 - Combination - pass the parameter with respect to its order; one may annotate the name of the parameter e.g. `procedure(2, p_2= 'True', 45,0)`.
+    - If Combination notation is used, the positional parameters must come first before the named parameters.

 ---